galaxyproject/training-material/faq.md

 ## How can I cite this effort?

-We wrote an [article](https://www.biorxiv.org/content/early/2018/04/05/225680) about our effort there.
-You can cite it and then giving us some credit.
+We wrote an [article](https://www.biorxiv.org/content/early/2018/04/05/225680) about our efforts.

 # For Individual Learners

-Learning Galaxy and data analysis on your own, at your own pace?
+Learning Galaxy and data analysis on your own and at your own pace?
 This material is for you.

 ## Where do I start?

 If you are new to Galaxy then start with one of the introductory topics.
 These introduce you to concepts that are useful in Galaxy, no matter what domain you are doing analysis in.

 If you are already familiar with Galaxy basics and want to learn how to use it in a particular domain (for example, ChIP-Seq), then start with one of those topics.

+If you are already well informed about bioinformatics data analysis and you just want to get a feel for how it works in Galaxy than many tutorials include *Instructions for the impatient* sections.

 ## How do I use this material?